+Version Changes

+2.1 New

-Changed in version 3.1.3: If left blank, the link text defaults to the page's link text in HTML mode.
+3.1.3 If left blank, the link text defaults to the page's link text in HTML mode

 8.5.10 #LIST

 The #LIST macro marks the beginning of a list of bulleted items; LIST# is used to mark the end.
 Between these markers, the list items are defined.